Sage-Bionetworks/challengeutils/docs/client/admin.rst

 Description
 ^^^^^^^^^^^

+Updates Synapse wiki by uploading markdown files linked together by a wiki_config.json.
-Push local markdown and wiki_config.json into Synapse.
+The markdown and wiki_config.json can be obtained by the `pull-wiki` command.

 Positional
 ^^^^^^^^^^